DavidDeSloovere/giphy-cli/README.md

 You can run this CLI via Docker.
 This will output markdown and a link to giphy.com.

+Published version on Docker Hub:

-`docker run --rm -it giphy-cli:latest "lolcats"`
+`docker run --rm -it daviddesloovere/giphy-cli:latest "lolcats"`

+Latest on GitHub:

 `docker run --rm -it ghcr.io/daviddesloovere/giphy-cli:latest "lolcats"`